Xiang-Pan/NYU_CV_Project/README.md

 # Models and Datasets
 All the simulation trained models are stored in cached_models and cached_datasets.
 The model loader and dataset definition can be found as task_models and task_datasets.

+We will sort our datasets and release via goold drive.

 # How to run the code
 you can check the ./scripts for locally running.
 And you can also use scripts in ./slurm_scripts to run in HPC of NYU.